cardboard-iguana/cardboard-iguana.com/log/2021-10-09-tryhackme-complete-beginner.md

 Basically, bypassing server-side filters is going to involve a lot of trial and error until we figure out what the filter is (and how to work around it).

-The trick, of course, is not only that you need to upload your file, but that you need to use an extension that the server will execute!

 Note that sometimes developers just check to see if a valid extension exists within a file, so things like reverse-shell.jpg.php will work.
 Happy days if this is you.

 Common file extensions for PHP: